-Japanese Festivals by Month: A Complete Guide for 2025 Travelers
+Japanese Festivals by Month: A Complete Guide for Travelers

-January – Celebrating Renewal and Good Fortune
+January Japanese Festivals – Celebrating Renewal and Good Fortune

 Shōgatsu (New Year’s Festival)